-In determining whether the pro rata amount of Ms. Mumford's bonus for 2017 was reasonable and appropriate for reimbursement by our Company and whether to approve her restricted Common Share award, our Compensation Committee considered primarily Ms. Mumford's performance, based both on their own observations as members of our Audit Committee and Board and on the assessment and recommendation of our Chief Executive Officer and President and our Co-Chief Investment Officer (which takes into account such officers' review of the compensation provided to similar employees of similarly situated companies), the performance of our Company, the compensation that Ms. Mumford receives for service as the partially dedicated Chief Financial Officer of Ellington Financial LLC, and the percentage of her working time and efforts spent on matters related solely to our Company.
-Our Compensation Committee also considered the total compensation that Ms. Mumford will earn for 2017 (including compensation received for service as the partially dedicated Chief Financial Officer of Ellington Financial LLC) and whether the amount seemed reasonable and appropriate based on their personal experience and knowledge regarding executive compensation.
-Taking all of these factors into account, our Compensation Committee determined that reimbursement for a \$85,280 cash bonus and an award of 3,567 restricted Common Shares would be reasonable and appropriate for Ms. Mumford.
+In determining whether the pro rata amount of each Compensated Executive Officer's bonus for 2018 was reasonable and appropriate for reimbursement by our Company and whether to approve their restricted Common Share award, our Compensation Committee considered primarily each Compensated Executive Officer's performance, based both on their own observations as members of our Audit Committee and Board and on the assessment and recommendation of our Chief Executive Officer and President and our Co-Chief Investment Officer (which takes into account such officers' review of the compensation provided to similar employees of similarly situated companies), the performance of our Company, the compensation that each Compensated Executive Officer receives for service as an executive officer of Ellington Financial Inc., and the percentage of their working time and efforts spent on matters related solely to our Company.
+Our Compensation Committee also considered the total compensation that each Compensated Executive Officer will earn for 2018 (including compensation received for service as an executive officer of Ellington Financial Inc.) and whether the amount seemed reasonable and appropriate based on their personal experience and knowledge regarding executive compensation.
+Taking all of these factors into account, our Compensation Committee determined that reimbursement for a \$33,400 cash bonus and an award of 2,359 restricted Common Shares would be reasonable and appropriate for Mr. Smernoff and that reimbursement for a \$43,680 cash bonus and an award of 3,783 restricted Common Shares would be reasonable and appropriate for Mr. Herlihy.

-Ms. Mumford is entitled to receive dividends on all of her restricted Common Shares awards.
+Mr. Smernoff and Mr. Herlihy are entitled to receive dividends on all of their restricted Common Shares awards.
 Cash dividends are paid on the restricted Common Share awards at the same time and rate as is paid to all shareholders.
-In 2017, Ms. Mumford received approximately \$8,755 of dividends on her restricted Common Share awards.
+In 2018, Mr. Smernoff received approximately \$1,253 of dividends on his restricted Common Share awards.
+Mr. Herlihy's restricted Common Shares were granted after the record date for the October 2018 dividend, so he did not receive any dividends in 2018 with respect to the restricted Common Shares he was granted.

-For 2018, we expect that our Compensation Committee will take into account substantially similar criteria in determining whether the pro rata amount of Mr Smernof's or Mr. Herlihy's bonus to be reimbursed is reasonable and appropriate for reimbursement by our Company and whether to approve a restricted Common Share award for them.
+For 2019, we expect that our Compensation Committee will take into account substantially similar criteria in determining whether the pro rata amount of our Compensated Executive Officer's bonuses to be reimbursed is reasonable and appropriate for reimbursement by our Company and whether to approve a restricted Common Share award for them.